CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

 - Printed instead at same size as my Neanderthal skulls (~100 mm long)
 - PPS: Looking back later, it's possible these big sizes were correct.
 It seems a lot of them really are supposed to be in the 70s for XCB
 - My measurment of the printed model is ~61 at the widest x

+**Scaling Notes: Updated**
+So, both of the models have the same size on the bed.
+I measured the GOL and it clocks in at 213mm at 100% scale for the RLA reconstruction.
+Gordon has this marked at 206mm, so I have scaled slightly to 96.75% to match this GOL measurement

 **Decision**
 - Status: ✅ Printed